yudduy/cs278-bnoc/doc/ARCHITECTURE.md

 - **Camera Component** - Provides the UI for camera preview and capture
 - **CameraPreview Component** - Allows users to review captured photos

 This simplifies the user experience while still supporting the core functionality of pairing selfies.
+The previous dual-camera approach has been replaced with a more streamlined single-photo system that is easier to maintain and understand.

 ### 2. Optimized Image Handling